My Gear

 Editing Station:

-Editing Software: While I use several different apps to edit video, photos, and audio, the primary apps I use are Apple's Final Cut Pro X for video editing; Darkroom and Snapseed for photos; and audacity for audio.
+Editing Software: While I use several different apps to edit video, photos, and audio, the primary apps I use are Apple's Final Cut Pro X for video editing; pixelmator pro and luminar neo for photos; and audacity for audio.

 Gear Storage: Blue Ridge Overland Gear, Pelican Cases, and Topo Designs Packs & Bags.